Dream Daddy: A Dad Dating Simulator: Reception

 Critical response to the game was "mixed or average", according to the review aggregator Metacritic.
 The game's writing was praised by publications, such as Wired UK and PC Gamer.
 Critics noted that the game does a good job at transitioning from comedic to serious segments, with Simone de Rochefort of Polygon saying "While it's remarkable and perhaps surprising that Dream Daddy capably handles serious plots—especially if all you've seen is the game's marketing—no one should be shocked that it's also damn funny."

 The representation of LGBT people in the game was met with generally positive reception.
 Matt Kamen of Wired UK praised that the game did not use gay stereotypes.
 Elise Favis of Game Informer said on the game not referencing the characters' identities, "Datable characters don't ever speak of sexual identities, which can feel strange at times, but it is also appropriate; since Dream Daddy is about fulfilling fantasies rather than mirroring reality, I got the sense that this world is removed from those social issues."
 Hannah Dwan of PC Gamer said the game should have included commentary on the difficulty of queer people finding relationships in society.
 The game's system of determining what gender identity and sexual orientation the player character has was praised by Wired UK.

+In Game Studies, Braidon Schaufert claimed that the game's significant online fandom further normalized the slang term Daddy to refer to an attractive male character, person, or celebrity.